 - c) Agency demonstrates other innovative practice(s) with LGBTQ parents and caregivers.

 5. Youth Best Practices

-Organizations working to improve practice with LGBTQ youth need to translate this commitment into a thorough scan of the agency environment and all areas of service provision.
+Organizations working to improve and create affirming practices with LGBTQ youth need to translate this commitment into a thorough scan of the agency environment and all areas of service provision.
 Too often LGBTQ youth face barriers due to institutional structures and policies rooted in anti-LGBTQ bias and/or assumptions that fail to recognize youth with diverse SOGIE.
-The policy and practice areas below focus on removing the most common barriers faced by LGBTQ youth to ensure they are safe, affirmed, and supported to achieve permanency.
+The policy and practice areas specific to youth services focus on removing the most common barriers faced by LGBTQ youth to ensure they are safe, affirmed and supported to achieve permanency.permanency.

 - e) Agency identifies and utilizes a list of LGBTQ-competent referrals for outside services for LGBTQ youth.

 - a) Agency provides staff with guidance on discussing SOGIE with young people.

 - b) Agency has a written policy in place that prohibits conversion therapy for youth in care.

 - c) Agency has implemented a gender-neutral dress code policy that ensures young people can authentically express their gender through clothing styles.

 - d) Agency has conducted a review of services to ensure that LGBTQ youth receive equitable services when compared to their non-LGBTQ counterparts.

 - e) Agency engages LGBTQ youth in care in its efforts to change policy and practice (e.g., youth focus groups, taskforces and youth-led initiatives).